Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 ## Communication Construction

 A fundamental aspect of a decentralized application is the pattern or structure of communication between all those connected to the contract.
-We should write down this pattern as comments in our program to act as a guide as start work on implementation.
+We should write down this pattern as comments in our program to act as a guide as we start work on implementation.
 For example, for the [tutorial](https://docs.reach.sh/tut/rps/#tut) version of _Rock, Paper, Scissors!_, we could write the following pattern:

 ```javascript
 // Alice publishes the wager and pays it